Free Shipping Assembled + Apply for Finance

 • JACK H7-C walking foot lockstitch head (ships assembled)

-• 750W high torque direct drive servo motor
+• High torque direct drive servo motor

 • Industrial sewing table